cosmos/cosmos-sdk/docs/architecture/adr-054-semver-compatible-modules.md

 described above unless [unknown field filtering](./adr-020-protobuf-transaction-encoding.md#unknown-field-filtering) is properly addressed.

+### Approach D) Avoid protobuf generated code in public APIs

+An alternative approach would be to avoid protobuf generated code in public module APIs.
+This would help avoid the discrepancy between state machine versions and client API versions at the module to module boundaries.
+It would mean that we wouldn't do inter-module message passing based on ADR 033, but rather stick to the existing keeper approach and take it one step further by avoiding any protobuf generated code in the keeper interface methods.

+Using this approach, our `foo.Keeper.DoSomething` method wouldn't have the generated `MsgDoSomething` struct (which comes from the protobuf API), but instead positional parameters.
+Then in order for `foo/v2` to support the `foo/v1` keeper it would simply need to implement both the v1 and v2 keeper APIs.
+The `DoSomething` method in v2 could have the additional `condition` parameter, but this wouldn't be present in v1 at all so there would be no danger of a client accidentally setting this when it isn't available.

+So this approach would avoid the challenge around minor version incompatibilities because the existing module keeper API would not get new fields when they are added to protobuf files.

+Taking this approach, however, would likely require making all protobuf generated code internal in order to prevent it from leaking into the keeper API.
+This means we would still need to modify the protobuf code generator to not register `internal/` code with the global registry, and we would still need to manually register protobuf `FileDescriptor`s (this is probably true in all scenarios).
+It may, however, be possible to avoid needing to refactor interface methods on generated types to handlers.

+Also, this approach doesn't address what would be done in scenarios where modules still want to use the message router.
+Either way, we probably still want a way to pass messages from one module to another router safely even if it's just for use cases like `x/gov`, `x/authz`, CosmWasm, etc. That would still require most of the things outlined in approach (B), although we could advise modules to prefer keepers for communicating with other modules.

+The biggest downside of this approach is probably that it requires a strict refactoring of keeper interfaces to avoid generated code leaking into the API.
+This may result in cases where we need to duplicate types that are already defined in proto files and then write methods for converting between the golang and protobuf version.
+This may end up in a lot of unnecessary boilerplate and that may discourage modules from actually adopting it and achieving effective version compatibility.
+Approaches (A) and (B), although heavy handed initially, aim to provide a system which once adopted more or less gives the developer version compatibility for free with minimal boilerplate.
+Approach (D) may not be able to provide such a straightforward system since it requires a golang API to be defined alongside a protobuf API in a way that requires duplication and differing sets of design principles (protobuf APIs encourage additive changes while golang APIs would forbid it).

+Other downsides to this approach are:
+* no clear roadmap to supporting modules in other languages like Rust
+* doesn't get us any closer to proper object capability security (one of the goals of ADR 033)
+* ADR 033 needs to be done properly anyway for the set of use cases which do need it

 ## Decision

 Based on discussions within the team, the current draft consensus is the following: